-rbootseq For boot of Bladecenter node range.
-Change each node boot order. regnotif Register a Perl module or a command that will get called when changes occur in desired xCAT database tables.
-See Using xCAT Notification reventlog Retrieves or clears remote hardware event logs rinv Retrieves hardware configuration information for a single or range of nodes rmdef Use this command to remove xCAT data object definitions. rmvm Removes HMC- and IVM-managed partitions. rnetboot Will force an unattended network install for a range of nodes (diskless). rpower Boots, resets, powers on and off and queries nodes Note: "boot" option not implemented yet.
-Use either "on" or "reset" options as appropriate. rsetboot rsetboot (IPMI) is a way to specify the singular device to try to boot only for the next power cycle rspreset Used to reset service processors out-of-band rvitals Retrieves hardware vital information from the on-board Service Processor for a range of nodes startmon starts a monitoring plug-in module to monitor the xCAT cluster. stopmon stops a monitoring plug-in module to monitoring the xCAT cluster tabdump Display Database table information for table requested. tabdump with no input will display a list of all valid table names. tabedit Edit a table .
+rbootseq 1 of boot of Bladecenter node range.
+Change each node boot order. regnotif reventlog Retrieves or clears remote hardware event logs rinv Retrieves hardware configuration information for a single or range of nodes rmdef Use this command to remove xCAT data object definitions. rmvm Removes HMC- and IVM-managed partitions. rnetboot Will force an unattended network install for a range of nodes (diskless). rpower Boots, resets, powers on and off and queries nodes Note: "boot" option not implemented yet.
+Use either "on" or "reset" options as appropriate. rsetboot rsetboot (IPMI ) is a way to specify the singular device to try to boot only for the next power cycle rspreset Used to reset service processors out-of-band rvitals Retrieves hardware vital information from the on-board Service Processor for a range of nodes startmon starts a monitoring plug-in module to monitor the xCAT cluster. stopmon stops a monitoring plug-in module to monitoring the xCAT cluster tabdump Display Database table information for table requested. tabdump with no input will display a list of all valid table names. tabedit Edit a table .
 Must export EDITOR to define your editor. tabrestore Restore a table from the table.csv template or from a tabdump output file. unregnotif Unregistered a Perl module or a command that was watching for changes of desired xCAT database tables. xdcp Concurrently copies files to/from multiple nodes.
 See xdsh and xdcp man page for more information xdsh Concurrently runs remote commands on multiple nodes.
 All dsh code is now shipped with xCAT 2.0.
 If dsh rpms were obtained from the following website and installed for the alpha release, you should erase the csm.dsh rpm. http://www14.software.ibm.com/webapp/set2/sas/f/csm/download/home.html.
 See xdsh man page for more information.